CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE
+- Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE
-- Create a basic Java project
+- Task 2: Create a basic Java project
-- Getting more suggestions
+- Task 3: Getting more suggestions
-- Getting code from a comment
+- Task 4: Getting code from a comment

 ## Task 1: Install the GitHub Copilot plugin and create a new project in the IntelliJ Idea IDE